d6lts/backup_migrate/README.txt

 * A variable has been added which may help with problems.
 Setting the variable 'backup_migrate_verbose' to TRUE will make the module log additional messages to watchdog as the module performs certain actions.

+* It can be frustrating working from a production database backup on non-prod servers as schduled backups will automatically run via cron the same as they run on production.
+The custom cron tasks may be disabled using the "backup_migrate_disable_cron" variable.

+  // Backup & Migrate: Disable the cron scripts to disable scheduled backups.
+  $conf['backup_migrate_disable_cron'] = TRUE;